The Rhythm Heaven wiki last edited by SaturdayNightSpecials on 01/25/14 10:33AM

 Rhythm Heaven is made up of a series of rhythm-based mini-games where the player interacts with them using the touch screen.
-The game is played by holding the Nintendo DS sideways (book reading style).
+The game is played by holding the Nintendo DS sideways (book style).

 Most of the mini-games are played in a uniquely different way, and a tutorial is offered upfront when you select to play them (the player is able to skip this tutorial anytime).
 The tutorial is a must for first time play through as it teaches you the basics of what gestures to perform when encountering a certain rhythm in the mini-game.